HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

     transferred to the PACS, Dose Information Reporter and AI Task Performer systems.

-#### Analysis
+#### x.1.6.4 Analysis

 1. The radiologist creates an SUV ROI on the PACS.
-The application detects the presence of Patient's Sex (0010,0040) "F" and Patient's Gender (0010,xxxx) "M" and prompts the radiologist to enter a value "M" or "F".
+The application detects the presence of Patient’s Sex (0010,0040) “F” and Patient’s Gender (0010,xxxx) “M” and prompts the radiologist to enter a value “M” or “F”.

-2. The Dose Information Reporter collects the RDSR, without exception since Patient's Sex or Gender is not likely to influence deterministic risk calculation estimates.
+2. The Dose Information Reporter collects the RDSR, without exception since Patient’s Sex or Gender is not likely to influence deterministic risk calculation estimates.

 3. The AI task performer processes the images based on female reference values and transfers evidence documents to the PACS.

-#### Reporting
+#### x.1.6.5 Reporting

-1. The radiologist dictates findings pertaining to the procedure, noting scanner and contrast protocol modifications in the "Request" section of the report.
+1. The radiologist dictates findings pertaining to the procedure, noting scanner and contrast protocol modifications in the “Request” section of the report.

 2. The radiologist observes female reference values in the AI